SAP/jenkins-library/documentation/docs/scenarios/xsa-deploy/Readme.md

 # Build and Deploy SAP Fiori Applications on SAP HANA XS Advanced

-Build an application based on SAPUI5 or SAP Fiori with Jenkins and deploy the build result to SAP HANA XS Advanced.
+Build an application based on SAPUI5 or SAP Fiori with Jenkins and deploy the build result to SAP HANA extended application services, advanced model.

 ## Prerequisites